Back to Blog

 Diversity Atlas measures aspects of cultural and various other dimensions of demographic diversity, and in doing so, can provide organisations with in-depth insights into the types and extent of diversity within their workforce.
 These parameters are spread across our four pillars of cultural diversity which are, very broadly speaking, country of origin, language, worldview/religion and cultural heritage.

-But data sets should be comprehensive enough such that no matter what language, clan, tribe, worldview or place a person identifies with, no matter how obscure, esoteric or otherwise under-represented, it can be expressed.
-In developing Diversity Atlas, Cultural Infusion has curated and created the world’s most inclusive data sets for each of the included identifiers.
+Datasets should be comprehensive enough such that no matter what language, clan, tribe, worldview or place a person identifies with, no matter how obscure, esoteric or otherwise underrepresented, it can be identified.
+In developing Diversity Atlas, Cultural Infusion has curated and created the world’s most inclusive datasets for each of the included identifiers.

 Interpreting the Data

 Of course, measures of cultural diversity existed previously, for example the Stirling Index and the Inverse Herfindahl Fractionalization Index.
-However, some experts consider these methods to be insufficient in one way or another, focusing too narrowly on certain types of diversity, or restricting the measurement to only one variable at a time.
+Some experts consider these methods for indexing diversity to be insufficient in one way or another, focusing too narrowly on certain types of diversity, or restricting the measurement to only one variable at a time.
 Stirling’s model is one of the most comprehensive models so far, measuring discrete diversities such as ethnicity, language and beliefs, but it can only be applied to one of these at a time for any given cohort.
-In this regard, we saw a need for the inclusion of a more integrated approach.
+We saw the need for a more integrated approach.

 Parameters of Diversity